 Front Dome Lamp

 Front dome lamp, rear cargo and second row reading lamp may be turned on and off using the dimmer switch.

-The front dome lamp is located overhead between the driver and front passenger seats.
+The front dome lamp is located in the overhead console between the driver and front passenger seats.